Dr. Taotao Cai

 Research Interests

-- Foundational graph learning (graph representation learning; graph neural networks)
+- Foundational graph learning (graph representation learning, graph neural networks, dynamic network reasoning)

-- AI for sustainable systems (remote sensing + AI for renewable energy, resilient infrastructure, and smart construction)
+- AI for sustainable systems (renewable energy, remote sensing, resilient infrastructure, smart construction)

 Grants & Key Projects